loremipsumdonec/optimizely-testframework/README.md

 ### Engine with support for Search and Navigation

-For this configuration you will need to install the nuget `Lorem.Testing.Optimizely.SearchAndNavigation`.
+For this configuration you will need to install the nuget `Lorem.Test.Framework.Optimizely.SearchAndNavigation`.

 ```csharp
 public class DefaultEngine : Lorem.Test.Framework.Optimizely.CMS.Engine